MicrosoftDocs/win32/desktop-src/Fax/-mfax-ifaxserver-createdocument-vb.md

-﻿---
+---
-Description: 'The CreateDocument method creates a FaxDoc object for a specified FaxServer object.
-The FaxDoc object allows a user to create and transmit a document to one or more fax recipients.' ms.assetid: 'd0aee512-5bf3-4446-ae5a-529c30a4ef33'
+Description: The CreateDocument method creates a FaxDoc object for a specified FaxServer object.
+The FaxDoc object allows a user to create and transmit a document to one or more fax recipients. ms.assetid: d0aee512-5bf3-4446-ae5a-529c30a4ef33
-title: 'FaxServer.CreateDocument method'
+title: FaxServer.CreateDocument method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxServer.CreateDocument method